asbjornenge/react-drag-and-drop/README.md

 }
 ```

+So the idea is that you wrap your components in *Draggable* and *Droppable* containers (instead of using mixins), define *types* and *data* to carry.
 You can also hook into the different drag events to create more funk.
 The best way (for now) to figure out how is to peak inside the <code>src</code> directory.
 The implementation is quite minimal.

 enjoy